SAP-samples/cloud-extension-html5-sample/mission/scp-setup/README.md

      ![Check account](./images/check-booster4.png)

 3. Security - Select "Role Collection" in the Security section.
 You can see all the role collections for the different services that are created by the Booster.
 There are two specific collection called **Extension_UX_Administrator** and **Extension_UX_Developer** .
 Those are the master collections either for Administrators or Developers and contains all the necessary roles which are needed to access the services to build and deploy a HTML5 extension application.
 If you want to add additional users later, you have to assign those role collection to them.
-Click on the role *Extension_UX_Administrator*.
+Click on the role **Extension_UX_Administrator**:

      ![Check account](./images/check-booster2.png)

-4. You can check that all necessary roles already assigned for the Administrator users to access *Business Application Studio*, *Launchpad* and *Continous Integration & Delivery service*.
+4. You can check that all necessary roles already assigned for the Administrator users to access **Business Application Studio**, **Launchpad** and **Continous Integration & Delivery service**.
+By pressing the **Edit** buttton you can add additional roles and user to to this role collection.

      ![Check account](./images/adminRole.png)

-5. Now click on *Extension_UX_Deverloper* in the previous acreen to see the assigned roles for developer.
-If you have addtional developers later, then add the developers in this screen by clicking the 'Edit' button and selecting the 'Identity Provider'.
+5. Now select the *Extension_UX_Deverloper* in the previous acreen to see the assigned roles for a developer.
+If you have addtional developers later, then add the developers in this screen by choosing the **Edit** button and selecting the **Identity Provider**.

      ![Check account](./images/developerRole.png)